sindresorhus/ky/readme.md

 // On https://example.com

-const response = await ky('unicorn', {prefixUrl: '/api'});
+const response = await ky('unicorn', {startPath: '/api'});
 //=> 'https://example.com/api/unicorn'

-const response2 = await ky('unicorn', {prefixUrl: 'https://cats.com'});
+const response2 = await ky('unicorn', {startPath: 'https://cats.com'});
 //=> 'https://cats.com/unicorn'
 ```

 Notes:
- - After `prefixUrl` and `input` are joined, the result is resolved against the [base URL](https://developer.mozilla.org/en-US/docs/Web/API/Node/baseURI) of the page (if any).
+ - After `startPath` and `input` are joined, the result is resolved against the [base URL](https://developer.mozilla.org/en-US/docs/Web/API/Node/baseURI) of the page (if any).
- - Leading slashes in `input` are disallowed when using this option to enforce consistency and avoid confusion about how the `input` URL is handled, given that `input` will not follow the normal URL resolution rules when `prefixUrl` is being used, which changes the meaning of a leading slash.
+ - Leading slashes in `input` are disallowed when using this option to enforce consistency and avoid confusion about how the `input` URL is handled, given that `input` will not follow the normal URL resolution rules when `startPath` is being used, which changes the meaning of a leading slash.

 ##### retry